 This is the first and most critical question which needs to be addressed.
 For example if you are looking for a harness to cover many bases of the sport – trad, sport, winter, indoors – then you may have to be a little more compromising in your approach.
 On the other hand, if the harness is going to be used for one discipline, you can afford to be much more specific.
 It’s worth remembering that whilst you might think to yourself: “well I’m mainly going to use my harness down the wall and for fair-weather sessions on single pitch crags... but, maybe I might try a winter excursion to Scotland, so I better get a heavy, bulky, fully adjustable harness just on the off chance.”
-It’s not worth compromising the comfort you get from the harness 95% of the time for a possible one-off excursion.
+It’s not worth compromising the comfort and practicality you get from the harness 95% of the time for a possible one-off excursion.

 Fit & ConstructionYour harness should be comfortable and well fitting.
-The waist belt should be above the hips and the leg loops secure but comfortable – being able to get your middle finger between the leg loop and your leg, at all points, is a good indication of a solid fit.
+The waist belt should be above the hips and the leg loops secure but comfortable – being able to get your middle finger between the leg loop and your leg is a good indication of a correct fit.
 Initially it should be easy to walk around in and cause no rubbing, discomfort or major restrictions.
 Make sure the buckles don’t dig in when you are sitting down.
 A poorly fitting harness can not only be uncomfortable but also potentially dangerous.
 When sitting in the harness you should be upright, but not leaning forward.
 If the harness fits correctly around 75% of the load will be taken through the leg loops and 25% through the waist belt.

 This is a crucial feature of all harnesses which dictates the position in which the climber is held in the loaded harness.
 If the Rise is too long you will be pushed forward in the harness, if too short you will find that you inescapably lean back.
 In both circumstances you will be overloading either the waist belt (Rise too long) or leg loops (Rise too short).
-Women’s harnesses tend to have a longer Rise and larger leg loops in comparison to the waist belt, as such slender ladies with a shorter rise may find that standard unisex harnesses fit better.
+Women’s harnesses tend to have a longer Rise and larger leg loops in comparison to the waist belt, as such slender ladies with a shorter rise may find that standard mens/unisex harnesses fit better.
 Another important feature of the harness is the (usually) elasticated rear double strap, which connects the leg loops to the waist belt and the back of the harness.
 Whilst non-load-beard this helps the harness hold its shape and fit the body whilst unloaded.
 Some but not all of these are removable at one end, which is a useful trait if think you will need to go to the toilet whilst wearing the harness.

 Gear Loops & Racking

-This is not a complex area of consideration; however it may be worth taking a little time to see that your desired harness offers a practical number of gear/racking loops.
+This is not a complex area of consideration; however it may be worth taking a moment to see that your desired harness offers a practical number of gear loops.
 The number of loops per harness will generally range from 1 to 8, depending on what the product is designed for.
 For example an Alpine harness will generally have a low number of loops (1 to 2), a Sport harness a couple more (3 to 4) and something designed for big walling or very long routes may have up to 8 loops.
-For general purpose a harness offering 5 loops will be more than adequate.
+For general purpose a harness offering 4 to 5 loops will be more than adequate.
 Another consideration may be the shape and position of the racking loops, which can vary from harness to harness; this however is a purely personal choice.

 Care & Maintenance